Richard Marles: Political positions

 Marles is a senior figure in his state's Labor Right faction.

 Refugees and asylum seekers

 Marles supports the turning back of asylum seekers who arrive in Australia by boat and a Pacific Solution for the resettlement of refugees.

-Marles was supportive of an Australian War Memorial commemorating Operation Sovereign Borders navy personnel who undertook activities to stop asylum seekers coming to Australia by boat.
+Marles was supportive of the Australian War Memorial commemorating Operation Sovereign Borders navy personnel who undertook activities to stop asylum seekers coming to Australia by boat.
 That position was criticised by several Labor Left MPs as well as the Greens.